ian-nai/Flask-CRUD-NLP/README.md

 # Flask-CRUD-NLP
 A simple Flask site that allows users to create, update, and delete posts in a database, as well as perform basic NLP tasks on the posts.
+The app allows for PDF uploads, and will perform OCR on the PDFs and add the text to the database.
+NLP tasks include sentiment analysis (on individual posts or all posts combined as one text), returning word counts and average word lengths for posts, and generating a word cloud from the posts.

 ## Getting Started
 Install dependencies using pip: